All Episodes

 They went nuts.

-There was a guy in New Hampshire, everybody's got a gun.
+There was a guy in New Hampshire.

 In fact, if you ever wondered why the left is so afraid of Second Amendments, because we're the ones with all the guns.

-In fact, just last hour, this guy calls and says, They've declared war on us.
+In fact, just last hour, this guy calls and says, they've declared war on us.

-Oh no, we can't have that kind of talk.
+Oh, no, we can't have that kind of talk.

-I said, You can't we can't go that far.
+I said, you can't, we can't go that far.

-I've been inundated with emails during the break.
+Been inundated with emails during the break.

 Rush, you're wrong.

-You think we don't have guns.
+You think we don't have guns?

 At any rate, there was this guy walking around outside with a gun, which a lot of people in New Hampshire do.

-And uh Carlos Watson, the Obama lookalike and so-called analyst at MSNBC just tried to make this into something and it wasn't an F Chuck Todd, had to sort of calm Carlos down.
+And Carlos Watson, the Obama lookalike and so-called analyst at MSNBC, just tried to make this into something and it wasn't.

 Carlos didn't want to be calmed down.

-Carlos Watson talking with uh F. Chuck Todd said, Chuck, I gotta ask uh the guy with the gun outside of Portsmouth, New Hampshire town hall debates.
+Carlos Watson, talking with F. Chuck Todd, said, Chuck, I got to ask the guy with the gun outside of Portsmouth, New Hampshire town hall debate, somebody else arrested with a gun elsewhere, somebody else with a knife.

-Um what f uh the White House saying about this.
+The White House saying about this.

 Frankly, Carlos, no.

-When you spend time in New Hampshire, the gentleman that had the gun that was strapped on in full sight of everybody.
+When you spend time in New Hampshire, the gentleman that had the gun that was strapped on in full sight of everybody, you know, there is, I was talking to plenty of locals about this.

 There is a, you know, there's a deep libertarian streak in New Hampshire.